High-dimensional dynamics in low-dimensional networks: Introduction

 In this study, we consider networks with strongly low-rank structure in the sense that they have a small number of asymptotically large singular values, while the rest are small or moderate in magnitude.
 This is consistent with connection weights that are asymptotically larger than $1/N$ in magnitude, often taken to be $\mathcal O(1/\sqrt N)$ in theoretical work.
 Importantly, we study the dimensionality of the dynamics on these networks when they are driven by external input.
 The dimensionality of activity driven by intrinsic dynamics is a fundamentally different question treated in previous work~\cite{thibeault2024low,landau2018coherent,aljadeff2016low}.
 We also focus on dynamics near linearly stable equilibrium.
-We show by example that networks under these conditions can produce high- or low-dimensional dynamics in response to high-dimensional inputs, depending on the network's structure.
-Perhaps counterintuitively, we also find that networks under these conditions can \textit{suppress} inputs aligned to their low-dimensional structure relative to randomly aligned inputs, an effect we call ``low-rank suppression.''
+We first show by example that networks under these conditions can produce high- or low-dimensional dynamics in response to high-dimensional inputs, depending on the network's structure.
+Perhaps counterintuitively, we also find that networks under these conditions \textit{suppress} inputs aligned to their dominant low-dimensional structure, an effect we call ``low-rank suppression.''

-We use mathematical analysis to derive conditions under which low-rank suppression and high-dimensional dynamics can occur in strongly low-rank networks close to a stable equilibrium.
+We use mathematical analysis to derive conditions under which low-rank suppression and high-dimensional dynamics can occur in the linearized dynamics of strongly low-rank networks close to a stable equilibrium.
 Our analysis shows that low-rank suppression arises generally in these networks.
-High-dimensional responses to high-dimensional external inputs, on the other hand, arise when the dominant low-rank part of the network's connectivity matrix has a non-vanishing component with the EP property (meaning that its column space is equal to its row space).
-Low-dimensional dynamics can arise in these networks through a form of non-normal amplification~\cite{trefethen1991pseudospectra,murphy2009balanced,hennequin2012non}, but our mathematical analysis shows that this form of non-normal amplification can only occur when the network is strongly non-EP.
-Strong non-normality is not sufficient.
+High-dimensional responses to high-dimensional external inputs, on the other hand, arise when the dominant low-rank part of the network's connectivity matrix has a non-vanishing component with the EP property.
+EP matrices are matrices for which the column space and row space are equal (the abbreviation stands for ``equal principal'' or ``equal projectors'')~\cite{schwerdtfeger1950introduction,bernstein2018scalar}.
+Low-dimensional dynamics can arise in the linearized dynamics of strongly low-rank networks through a form of non-normal amplification~\cite{trefethen1991pseudospectra,murphy2009balanced,hennequin2012non}, but our mathematical analysis shows that this form of non-normal amplification can only occur when the network is non-EP.
+Non-normality is not sufficient.
 To our knowledge, this connection between the EP property of matrices, non-normal amplification, and the dimensionality of recurrent network dynamics has not been described in previous work.